li-brandon/li-brandon/README.md

 <p>
    My name is Brandon Li and I'm a senior studying Finance, Computer Science, and Human-Computer Interaction at Washington University in St. Louis 🐻.

-   I'm interested in building scalable applications that have a broad, positive impact.
+   Currently interested in full-stack web development and mobile application development, particularly Swift / SwiftUI.
+I love to build scalable applications that have a broad, positive impact.

    You can find me on Twitter, LinkedIn, or reach me at li.brandon@outlook.com.